Government and business on tax issues

 Research interests are in the areas of community ecology, plant biodiversity, the ecology of rare plants, and the ecology of invasive non-native plant species.
 Most of this research is in coastal areas and in urban environments.

-The goal of our studies is to understand the transcriptional mechanisms that regulate expression of pro-inflammatory and immunosuppressive cytokines, as they relate to cancer
+The goal of our studies is to understand the transcriptional mechanisms that regulate expression of pro-inflammatory and immunosuppressive cytokines, as they relate to cancer development and progression, as well as to numerous inflammatory disorders.

 Research focuses on the molecular mechanisms of assembly, function and regulation of ion channels and membrane receptors.
 Research is examining the transient receptor potential (TRP) channels, proteins which are essential for sensory physiology and have been shown to play crucial roles in human diseases.